tdb/maildirarc/README.md

    and reading of RFC 5536, I concluded these were used for news rather than email, and even there they're now deprecated.
 So now Maildirarc completely ignores the Lines header.

- * When operating in mbox mode the header parsing used to locate the sender's address is fragile.
-There are almost certainly address formats that it will incorrectly parse.

 ## License ##